-Sadly, the only interesting sign on the CT 187/189 freeway-let is southbound, and I didn't catch it in time to get a photo, and I wasn't driving the car... so after two signs from the southern junction of those routes, I skip on ahead to ugly rounded shields some distance to the north.
+Since CT 187/189 concurrency photos are on the 187 page (linked at bottom), after two signs from the southern junction of those routes, I skip on ahead to ugly rounded shields some distance to the north.

 Oversized signs forgot to scale up the font as well at Floydville Rd., and then something horrid sneaks into multiplex signage.
 Shouldn't be too hard to pick out the garbage from the gold, but be careful - in the third photo, the garbage is also gold, as the ugly shields are every bit as old (about 20 years) as those on the right (and that 10 doesn't look too pretty, either).